Dundee and Arbroath Railway: Authorisation

-The Bill was presented to the 1836 session of Parliament, and passed on 19 May 1836: the Dundee and Arbroath Railway was incorporated, with capital of £100,000.
-On the same day another Arbroath line got its Act: the Arbroath and Forfar Railway had been engineered by Miller's senior partner, Thomas Grainger.
+The bill was presented to the 1836 session of Parliament, and passed as the Dundee and Arbroath Railway Act 1836 (6 & 7 Will.
+4. c. xxxii) on 19 May 1836: the Dundee and Arbroath Railway was incorporated, with capital of £100,000.
+On the same day another Arbroath line got its act of Parliament, the Arbroath and Forfar Railway Act 1836 (6 & 7 Will.
+4. c. xxxiv): the Arbroath and Forfar Railway had been engineered by Miller's senior partner, Thomas Grainger.
 Lord Panmure had been energetic in promoting the railway and now, as chairman, he generously granted much of the necessary land for the line at a nominal rent, keeping the cost of the line low.

 Grainger and Miller settled on the track gauge of 5 ft 6in (1,676 mm).
-They did not conceive of the likelihood of interoperability with other lines (although the A&FR was considered a partner of the Dundee and Arbroath and was to use the same gauge), and selected the gauge as a compromise between the (English) standard gauge and the broad gauge of I K Brunel.
+They did not conceive of the likelihood of interoperability with other lines (although the A&FR was considered a partner of the Dundee and Arbroath and was to use the same gauge), and selected the gauge as a compromise between the (English) standard gauge and the broad gauge of Isambard Kingdom Brunel.
 The line was to run close to the coast between the two termini, but a branch was authorised to Almericloss, an area close to the A&FR station where it was expected that there would be an interchange depot.
 The main Arbroath terminal was to be at Lady Loan, on the sea front and a little short of the harbour.
 At Dundee the station was to be at Trades Lane, close to the expanded dock complex then under construction.